Yandex Cloud

 )

-To authenticate in the cloud, the IAM token of the service account attached to the Apache Airflow™ cluster is used.
-The yandexcloud.SDK() object is created with default parameters and automatically populated with the data required to authenticate with the IAM token.
+You get authenticated in the cloud using the IAM token of the service account attached to the Apache Airflow™ cluster.
+The yandexcloud.SDK() object with default parameters is automatically populated with the data required to get authenticated using the IAM token.

 2. Upload the test_python_sdk.py DAG file to the bucket you created earlier.
 This will automatically create a graph with the same name in the Apache Airflow™ web interface.